isaacs/node-tar/README.md

   security checks.
 [Alias: `strip-components`, `stripComponents`]
 - `onwarn` A function that will get called with `(message, data)` for any warnings encountered.
+- `preserveOwner` If true, tar will set the `uid` and `gid` of extracted entries to the `uid` and `gid` fields in the archive.
+  This defaults to true when run as root, and false otherwise.
+If false, then files and directories will be set with the owner and group of the user running the process.
+This is similar to `-p` in `tar(1)`, but ACLs and other system-specific data is never unpacked in this implementation, and modes are set by default already.
+  [Alias: `p`]

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.